 What Is Minimalist Design

-The concept “less is always more” is actually harder than it seems.
+The concept “less is always more” is harder than it seems.
 Since you will choose only a few pieces of furniture, there needs to be a clear intention in your every choice.

-Similar to modern style, minimalism focuses on stripping the space down to its most basic form, accenting the architectural features instead of layering the aesthetics by adding different decorative things to the mix.
+Like modern style, minimalism focuses on stripping the space down to its most basic form, accenting the architectural features instead of layering the aesthetics by adding different decorative things to the mix.
 Some of the key and vital elements of minimalist design are the following:

 Clean Lines